Skip to main content

 Trust

-Peers in general SHOULD only trust outbound connections to other peers where the other Peer is able to prove their authenticity by signing a unique challenge with the Peer's private key.
+Peers in general SHOULD only trust outbound connections to other peers where the other peer is able to prove their authenticity by signing a unique challenge with the peer's private key.

 Peers MAY accept messages from any source, but if they do, they SHOULD prioritise messages from trusted sources.